GoogleChrome/CertificateTransparency/ct_policy.md

 ---

 ## CT Enforcement Timeout
+Every day, Google publishes a new [CT Log list](https://www.gstatic.com/ct/log_list/v3/log_list.json) that contains a fresh `log_list_timestamp`.
+These updated log lists are merged back to both Chromium top-of-tree as well as to Chrome release branches.
+When a new version of Chrome is released, it will enforce CT for 70 days (10 weeks) after its freshest `log_list_timestamp`.

+Since Chrome 94, Chrome clients will also attempt to obtain updated CT Log lists from the [Component Updater](https://chromium.googlesource.com/chromium/src/+/lkgr/components/component_updater/README.md) infrastructure several times per day.
+On a successful update of the CT Log list, Chrome will update the start of its 70 day CT enforcement window to the freshest `log_list_timestamp`.
-The list of CT Logs included in Chrome will be periodically refreshed during regular Chrome releases.
-If the installed version of Chrome has not applied security updates for 70 days (10 weeks) or more, then CT enforcement will be disabled.

-This timeout provides a critical assurance to the CT ecosystem that new CT Logs are able to transition to `Usable` within a fixed amount of time after becoming `Qualified`.
+If the installed version of Chrome has not applied security updates and has been unable to obtain an updated CT log list from the Component Updater for 70 days or more, then CT enforcement will be disabled.
+This timeout provides a critical assurance to the CT ecosystem that new CT Logs are able to safely transition to `Usable` within a fixed amount of time after becoming `Qualified`.
 All CT-enforcing user agents are strongly encouraged to implement a similar enforcement timeout to maximize compatibility with the existing ecosystem.